Kansas faces North Carolina in the National Championship | WTOP News

 New Orleans; Monday, 9:20 p.m.
 EDT

-BOTTOM LINE: The No. 3 Kansas Jayhawks face the North Carolina Tar Heels in the NCAA Tournament National Championship.
+BOTTOM LINE: The No. 3 Kansas Jayhawks take on the North Carolina Tar Heels in the NCAA Tournament National Championship.

-The Jayhawks are 14-4 against Big 12 opponents.
-Kansas leads the Big 12 shooting 36.1% from deep, led by Mitch Lightfoot shooting 50.0% from 3-point range.
+The Jayhawks have gone 14-4 against Big 12 teams.
+Kansas ranks eighth in the Big 12 at limiting opponent scoring, allowing 67.2 points while holding opponents to 40.9% shooting.

-The Tar Heels’ record in ACC play is 15-5.
-North Carolina ranks sixth in the ACC shooting 36.2% from downtown.
-Anthony Harris leads the Tar Heels shooting 60% from 3-point range.
+The Tar Heels are 15-5 in ACC play.
+North Carolina scores 78.1 points and has outscored opponents by 6.8 points per game.

-TOP PERFORMERS: Ochai Agbaji is averaging 18.9 points and 5.1 rebounds for the Jayhawks.
-Christian Braun is averaging 0.9 made 3-pointers over the last 10 games for Kansas.
+TOP PERFORMERS: Ochai Agbaji is shooting 41.1% from beyond the arc with 2.7 made 3-pointers per game for the Jayhawks, while averaging 18.9 points and 5.1 rebounds.
+David McCormack is shooting 53.3% and averaging 8.3 points over the past 10 games for Kansas.

 Armando Bacot is averaging 16.3 points, 13 rebounds and 1.7 blocks for the Tar Heels.
 Brady Manek is averaging 12.2 points over the last 10 games for North Carolina.